kristinemlarson/gnssrefl/tests/use_cases/use_utqi.md

 of GNSS-IR to study this effect.
 There are a few papers on [my website](https://kristinelarson.net/publications) from this early work; more papers can be found on his website.

-Note:
+You can further restrict azimuths in <code>daily_avg</code> if you would like.
+And there is certainly no reason you can't download/translate the fall 2019 data to have the pre-snow level.

-I found cases where the archived files are missing SNR data entirely.
+**Warning:** I found cases where the archived files are missing SNR data entirely.
 This will show up on the screen as failure to translate the RINEX 3 file into RINEX 2.